Micky261/3D-Model-Manager-Slim-Backend/README.md

 Logging in with the API is not possible yet.<br />
 It works, because only read-only API endpoints are used.

+### Sketchfab
+#### Variant 1: Use only freely available endpoints
+Leave the `api-token` empty, only data freely available on the API will be used to import.

+This unfortunately excludes downloads of 3D models.

+#### Variant 2: Use your personal access token
+In the [password settings](https://sketchfab.com/settings/password) get your API token and put it into the `app-config.json` file.

+This token is for your personal use only!

+#### Variant 3: Let your users login
+Logging in with the API is not possible yet.

 ## Developer setup
 ### Dependencies
 Check out the repository and in the root directory install all dependencies with